PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 17:26:09
+Last updated: 2024-04-07 17:26:42
-Random Quote: I’m just a tiny section of a huge tumor that is much bigger than any of us can imagine. -
+Random Quote: That's not a law, just a sword.
+Happens I got one too.  -  Yoren of the Night's Watch